Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Introduction

 {\it (4).
-Uniform energy estimates with respect to (w.r.t.) $L$ and $\mu$.} For $L\geq e^{1/\mu}$, if the initial weighted energy satisfies $\cE^w(0)\leq \e_0^2$ (with $\e_0$independent of $L$ and $\mu$), the nonliear terms are controlled by the total energy and flux rather than diffusion.
+Uniform energy estimates with respect to (w.r.t.) $L$ and $\mu$.} For $L\geq e^{1/\mu}$, if the initial weighted energy satisfies $\cE^w(0)\leq \e_0^2$ (with $\e_0$ independent of $L$ and $\mu$), the nonlinear terms are controlled by the total energy and flux rather than diffusion.
 Consequently, we obtain the uniform energy estimates with respect to $L$ and $\mu$.

 {\bf Step 2.
-Global extension.} To extence the local solution on $[0,\log L]$ globally, our approach exploits cumulative effect of weak dissipation over long-time evolution to derive systematic energy decay.
+Global extension.} To extend the local solution globally beyond $t=\log L$, we exploit the cumulative effect of weak dissipation over long times to derive the decay of the system's energy.
 The proof includes two key strategies:

 {\it (1).
 Linear-driven decay estimates.} Building upon the uniform energy estimates (independent of $L$ and $\mu$) for local solutions, we establish the decay energy estimates for the physical energy of the solutions (see \eqref{linear driven decay estimates}).
-In view of the decay estimates, we show that there exists a critical domain scale $L_\mu\geq e^{1/\mu}$ such that when $L\geq L_\mu$, the physical energy decays to $\e_\mu=o(\mu)$ by time $t_{n_0}\leq\log L$ and the system consequently transits to a small-energy parabolic regime.
+In view of the decay estimates, we show that there exists a critical domain scale $L_\mu\geq e^{1/\mu}$ such that when $L\geq L_\mu$, the physical energy decays to $\e_\mu (\ll \mu)$ by time $t_{n_0}=\log L$ and the system consequently enters {\it a small-data parabolic regime}.

 {\it (2).
-Global existence for parabolic system.} By taking $t_{n_0}$ as the new initial time and applying classical parabolic theory to the MHD system \eqref{eq:MHD} with initial energy $\e_\mu=o(\mu)$, we establish both the global existence of solutions on $[t_{n_0},\infty)$ and and their asymptotic convergence to equilibrium.
+Global existence for parabolic system.} By taking $t_{n_0}=\log L$ as the new initial time and applying classical parabolic theory to the MHD system \eqref{eq:MHD} with initial energy bounded above by $\e_\mu (\ll\mu)$, we establish both the global existence of solutions on $[\log L,+\infty)$ and their asymptotic convergence to equilibrium.
 Consequently, we successfully extend the local solutions on $[0,\log L]$ globally.

-\subsection{The Characteristic Geometries}
+\subsection{The characteristic geometries}